Anzac Memorial: Description

 The memorial's main entrance from ground level is from the Western side.
 The vestibule area is lined in Ulum white marble.
 Two timber cabinets of silky oak with obscured glass are recessed into opposite walls.
 In the centre of the ceiling is a large brass "Star" light, designed by Dellit.

 This vestibule has glazed doors leading to the association and management offices to the north, exhibition area to the south, and opens to the west to the stair hall and the Hall of Silence.
 Originally, internal access between the upper and lower levels of the building was via two "mirror imaged" stairwells, which extended from the Stair Hall in the Vestibule to the Hall of Memory and down to the basement.
 One of these stairwells has been converted into a new lift, constructed in 2009, linking all three levels.
-This controlled lift was installed to provide equitable access to the Hall of Memory for aging veterans and people with a disability.
+This controlled lift was installed to provide equitable access to the Hall of Memory for ageing veterans and people with a disability.
 In the remaining stairwell is a bronze, Art Deco-styled skylight with amber glass.
 That has been converted to a light.
 Both stairwells are lined in marble with marble treads.
 A bronze handrail was fixed to each of the stair walls in 1997, designed by Louis Berczi, in a style to match the external copper handrails designed by Dellit.

 At the edge of the Stair Hall is a barred entrance to the Hall of Silence.
 A large bronze moulded banister, too heavy to move, prevents access to the "tomb" of the fallen soldier, in the "Hall of Silence".
 At the foot of the entrance, engraved in black granite, with inset brass lettering are the words "LET SILENT CONTEMPLATION BE YOUR OFFERING".

 At the top of the stairwell is a plaster niche framed with marble.
 The niche displays the original wreath laid by the trustees at the building opening.
 The wreath is kept in a glass display case and was restored in late 2009.